At a Glance

-On completion, IVR can then pass the call back to the original agent.
+On completion, the IVR application can then pass the call back to the original agent.

-IVR scripts are created using the drag-and-drop design tool within Softdial Scripter™.
+IVR scripting is designed using the drag-and-drop tool within Softdial Scripter™.
 To create a script, the user simply drags appropriate logic blocks, or ‘steps’, onto the design area and connects them together to form a flow.

-Below is an example IVR script, using a few standard steps from over 50 provided.
+Below is an IVR call center script example, using a few standard steps from over 50 provided.

 This example script can be assembled and tested in 15 to 20 mins by a relatively inexperienced user.